gadicc/async-streamify/README.md

 - Async generators on the client yield as fast as the stream can handle, not when explicitly requested
+- Because of how **promise chains** work, if you provide a promise as the only item to serialize, if you call `await reassemble(...)` you'll get the result or thrown error back, not a promise.
+To work around, simply nest it, e.g.
+  `{ promise: new Promise() }`.
+- Errors in promise rejections are (de-serialized), and `error instanceof Error` works.
+But obviously instances of custom errors cannot be sent over the wire, so instead check if `error.name === "CustomError"` vs ~~`error instanceof CustomError`~~, etc.
+- Errors in async generators are not handled yet (TODO)
 - Circular references are not supported
 - WebSocket and bi-directional streaming are not currently supported
 - The transport must support streaming and handle backpressure correctly